 We're dedicated to increasing STEM participation and study in high schools, and building awareness of STEM disciplines with the next generation of university students.

-Our STEM for Schools program offers free workshops and resources for STEM teachers at all high school levels, and our widening participation program brings STEM resources to underserved schools and communities.
+Our Young Accelerators program offers free workshops and resources for STEM teachers at all high school levels, and our widening participation program brings STEM resources to underserved schools and communities.